 In the March 29, 1972 issue of weekly Variety, Paramount ran a 10-page ad for “The Godfather.”
-This was two weeks after it opened at five Manhattan theaters (then unheard of for a top-tier release), and one week after adding around 290 more in nearly every state.
+This was two weeks after it opened at five Manhattan theaters on March 15 (then unheard of for a top-tier release), and one week later added around 290 more in nearly every state.
 The ad listed each theater, the gross to date for each city, and noted that it broke gross records for the theaters, cities, and even the states.

 In today’s dollars, “The Godfather” grossed nearly $740 million.
-That’s enough to make it #25 of all time, but “Gone With the Wind,” “Star Wars,” “The Sound of Music,” “Titanic,” and “Avengers: Endame” sold more tickets.
+That’s enough to make it #26 of all time, with “Gone With the Wind,” “Star Wars,” “The Sound of Music,” “Titanic,” “Avengers: Endame,” and now “Spider-Man: No Way Home selling more tickets.
 Even so: “The Godfather” may rank higher when it comes to influence.
 Here’s why.

 Paramount chose Francis Ford Coppola to direct.
-At 32, he’d directed six features but none were big hits; his last title was the 1968 70mm musical “Finian’s Rainbow.”
+At 32, he’d directed six features but none were big hits; his last title was 1969’s “The Rain People.”
 His relative youth was considered a curiosity for directors, not a particular asset.
 Also not an asset, per popular wisdom, was the casting: over-the-hill Marlon Brando, little-known Al Pacino, James Caan, and Robert Duvall.

 Paramount continued to rewrite the playbook with its release pattern.
 The standard M.O. for an anticipated hit was to open in one or two theaters each in New York and Los Angeles, on the same day or close together (usually Wednesday), and add more in the weeks to come.
 It might take a month or more for the top 200 markets to get a title, and even longer to reach outlying theaters.